 They said, "We regret to say that there's no way that you'll ever recover the goods that were taken," which is not a big issue.
 But what I thought about was the Old Testament pattern of restitution.
 The way a criminal was punished was not to then take him and stick him somewhere where he's no earthly good to anybody for a long time, but to give him the dignity of working with his hands.

 You'll also find in the Old Testament that punishment was invariably corporeal.
 That is, it was physical.
 It was bodily.
-It was a matter of whippings, lashing, so that pain came instantaneously, and shame was public, and it was now, and it was over, and you went on with life.
+It was a matter of whippings, lashings, so that pain came instantaneously, and shame was public, and it was now, and it was over, and you went on with life.
 You paid for your punishment.
 You paid with your punishment for your crime, and you went on with life.
-You commit another crime, you're gonna get it again.
-And, of course, if the crime was worthy of death, and there were nearly 35different crimes for which death was a prescribe penalty, you died, and you died very fast, obviously.
+You commit another crime, you're going to get it again.
+And, of course, if the crime was worthy of death — and there were nearly thirty-five different crimes for which death was a prescribed penalty — you died, and you died very fast, obviously.
 So their punishment system was very simple.
 For any of the lesser crimes, it was corporeal punishment and restitution.
 For the greater crimes, it was death.
 And their objective in punishment was multiple.

 First of all, it was a matter of justice.
 Secondly, it was a deterrent to crime.
 Thirdly, it was a restraint on criminals.
 Fourthly, it allowed them rehabilitation.
 In other words, you paid and it was over with.
 You didn't go and sit in some cell and learn how to be a better criminal and be raped by a bunch of homosexuals.
 And there was, obviously, in this kind of immediate judgment and punishment, a prevention of private vengeance.
 There were no prisons in Old Testament Judaism.
 And there's nothing in the Old Testament text to indicate that Israelites should ever have had a prison.

 Instantaneous payment of the criminal was exacted in severe punishment.
-Lashes and whippings, corporeal punishment, and then the opportunity for restitution, which restored the man's dignity.
-In early America, you might be also interested to know the Puritans used corporeal physical punishment.
+Lashes and whippings were given, corporeal punishment, and then the opportunity for restitution, which restored the man's dignity.
+In early America, you might be also interested to know the Puritans used corporeal, physical punishment.
 You remember seeing some of the pictures in your early American history books of people sitting in stocks with their heads and their hands and their arms stuck through those little holes.
 And we say, "Oh, how terrible.
 How painful.
-I've only been in church an hour and a half and I gotta stand up.
+I've only been in church an hour and a half and I mean I got to stand up.
 I can't imagine being that way for three or four days or a week or whatever it might have been."
 They used corporeal, physical punishment.
 They understood that that was indicative of scriptural reflection.
-And where the crime was very severe, it could be banishment.
-And the most severe crime, execution.
+And where the crime was very severe, it could be banishment, and the most severe crime, execution.

-The fourth one, which I'll just introduce and we'll cover next time, is in the next verse, Verse3, "For rulers are not a terror to good works, but to the evil."
+The fourth one, which I'll just introduce and we'll cover next time, is in the next verse.
+Verse 3: "For rulers are not a terror to good works, but to the evil."
 And that tells us that we are to submit to the government because government serves to restrain evil.
 It does.
 You know that even a communist Chinese government restrains evil?
-You know that Russian government restrains evil?
+You know the Russian government restrains evil?
 Any of the iron curtain governments that we look down on, restrain evil.
 Any government does that.

-Now you might not like the politics of Adas Ababa.
+Now you might not like the politics of Addis Ababa.
 And you might not like the style of government, whatever style it is over there.
 But that, like any other government, is in the business of at least knowing the difference between right and wrong.
 Beloved, that came in the fall.
-If you eat of the tree of the knowledge of good and evil, you're gonna know good and evil.
+If you eat of the tree of the knowledge of good and evil, you're going to know good and evil.
 And even fallen, sinful people know that, and government upholds that.

-And I daresay, I hate to say it, I don't like to say it, you're safer on the streets of Iran at night than you are on the streets of Los Angeles.
-Because if you mess around in Iran, you don't last very long.
+And I daresay, I hate to say it, I don't like to say it, you're safer on the streets of Iran at night than you are on the streets of Los Angeles, because if you mess around in Iran, you don't last very long.
 And they, at least, know what crime is, and they deal with it, even though we certainly wouldn't want to live under that kind of a government.
 So government is in place to restrain evil.
-And even those governments which we wouldn't want to identify with or be subject to, do have a modicum of understanding of right and wrong.
-We're gonna get into that in detail when we go in our study.
+And even those governments which we wouldn't want to identify with or be subject to do have a modicum of understanding of right and wrong.
+We're going to get into that in detail when we go in our study.

 Well, I'll stop at this point.
 I feel somewhat frustrated because there's so much more to say and I feel like I'm giving you half a piece each time of what's in my heart to say.
 But I'll entrust this to your care and the Holy Spirit's until we can bring it all together our next time, two weeks from tonight.
 Let's bow in prayer.